ksatirli/terraform-github-repository/README.md

 ### For `github_repository_file` resources

-- File resources require an (already existing) `main` branch  or an explicitly defined branch for the `files.branch` variable to avoid errors
+- File resources require an (already existing) `main` branch, or an explicitly defined branch for the `files.branch` variable to avoid errors

 - File resources expect a string for the `files.content` variable.
 Use the [file](https://www.terraform.io/docs/configuration/functions/file.html) function if file data is not available as a Terraform-variable already